-- The design would not be able to hold as much equipment as a monopole mast if future demand requires additional equipment. - The design is costlier to construct than a lattice type mast. - The design will have a higher visual impact due to its proximity to the R365 road.
+- The design would not be able to hold as much equipment as a lattice mast if future demand requires additional equipment. - The design is costlier to construct than a lattice type mast. - The design will have a higher visual impact due to its proximity to the solid nature of a monopole mast.